-We know that your dad wore a tux for his wedding (and so did your Grandpa), but that doesn’t mean you have to follow suit.
-In fact, a groom ditching the tuxedo and wearing a suit is not only acceptable; it’s a pretty stellar look.
+We know that your dad wore a tuxedo for his wedding (and so did your Grandpa), but that doesn’t mean you have to follow suit.
+In fact, a groom wearing a suit to his wedding is not only acceptable; it’s a pretty stellar look.
 Getting married in a suit maintains the formality of the occasion while removing the stuffiness sometimes associated with a tux.

 While it’s going to cost more than a tux rental, buying a suit for your wedding is a much better long-term investment.
 Not only will you look amazing on your wedding day; you’ll look amazing every time you wear that suit to the office, a business function, or a cocktail party.
 In short, you’ll get your money’s worth.
 A well-made, well-cut suit won’t wear out quickly, won’t go out of style, and the possibilities for shirt and tie combinations that fit your personality are endless.